 Upon completion of the course the student

-- is able to create a computer program using C++ and ITK
+- is able to create a computer program using C++

 - can debug source code and fix issues

 - has understanding on how source code affects computer execution and memory

 - has knowledge on algorithms and data structures for medical image processing

 - Programming: Principles and Practice Using C++ (second edition), Bjarne Stroustrup, ISBN: 9780321992789